 For my mom’s birthday this year, she asked for Chocolate Chip Pie.
 Apparently this is a recipe that my grandma used to make when my mom was little and they lived on a farm.
 As best as I can figure, this pie may have originated in the early 1950s.

 When my mom said she wanted Chocolate Chip Pie, I immediately thought of something similar to a pecan pie, but with chocolate chips in it instead… I have no idea why I thought that, but it’s a good thing I got the recipe!
 This Chocolate Chip Pie is nothing like that!

-Instead, Chocolate Chip Pie is a light, fluffy and sweet marshmallow pie with a graham cracker crust.
+Instead, Chocolate Chip Pie is ight, fluffy and sweet from the marshmallows with a graham cracker crust, and a sprinkling of grated chocolate.
 It’s really quite tasty, and I loved that it was very easy!

 The funny part is that after getting the recipe, I started scouring the internet trying to find the same recipe, but maybe this was more regional or something.
 The only mention I found of the same pie is from a newspaper clipping in Missouri in 1951.
 But since my family isn’t from Missouri, I have no idea what got my grandma to start making this pie!

 No matter where it came from, Chocolate Chip Pie is delicious!